ankitects/anki-manual/src/getting-started.md

 A question and answer pair is called a 'card'.
 This is based on a paper flashcard with a question on one side and the answer on the back.
 In Anki a card doesn’t actually look like a physical card, and when you show the answer the question remains visible by default.
+A question can include many kinds of media files, such as images, or audio files.
+But in its most basic form, a question can simply be written in plain text.
 For example, if you’re studying basic chemistry, you might see a question like:

 ![Card Front/Question](media/question.png)